 I’ve been playing a bit with the Polar V800 over the last few weeks.
-I didn’t have to delve too deeply into the product to discover Polar’s ‘advanced running dynamics’.
+I didn’t have to delve too deeply into the product to discover Polar’s ‘advanced running dynamics’, an early incarnation of similar running dynamics found on the STRYD running pod.
 I didn’t have to delve deeply because they’ve been standard features for a while.

 Polar don’t refer to them as ‘advanced’, probably because many watch vendors have similar measures.

 You can add: stride length; cadence; heart rate variability; and you can get foot pod pace.
 With the stride length and cadence, there are also various averages available to display on the watch too.